 When it’s critically important to keep a gas or liquid inside a system, consider a bellows seal valve.
 Bellows seal valves incorporate a cylindrical metal tube that expands and contracts like an accordion to create a hermetically sealed closure in a valve stem.
-The bellows gets compressed when the valve is in the open position and expands when the valve is closed.
-Because the bellows expands and contracts as the valve is operated, and because it is welded to the stem and bonnet, there is no leak path for the gas or liquid to escape.
+The bellows get compressed when the valve is in the open position and expands when the valve is closed.
+Because the bellows expand and contract as the valve is operated, and because it is welded to the stem and bonnet, there is no leak path for the gas or liquid to escape.

 Another reason to use a valve with a bellows seal rather than a standard packed valve is when transferring liquids or gas subject to changes in temperature.
 As Dan Fisher, a business development manager with Dixon explains, “If you have a piping system that runs hot and cold, traditional packed valves tend to loosen up with the temperature changes,” he says.
 “A bellows seal valve does not because it’s hermetically sealed.
 That’s why bellows seal valves are the valve of choice in heating and steam services applications.”